huijing/personal-website-v3/src/content/blog/2020-04-28-nexmo-stream-basic-video-chat.md

 ![Basic styles for fieldset and radio buttons](https://cdn.glitch.com/19f09a76-139f-49d3-9031-bb23315fae17%2Fform.jpg?v=1586769635766)

-## Refactor the Client-Side Javascript
+## Refactor the Client-Side JavaScript

 Let's work on the `landing.html` page first.
 For the conditional show/hide of the user name field, we can add an event listener that checks for the value of the radio button being selected and toggle the styles accordingly.